No professional or study-related travel to a high-risk country or area is permitted until 8 March 2021.

-Before planning your trip, you must check on any restrictions put in place by the destination country – such as border-opening dates and self-isolation requirements – and by your airline.
+Check for any restrictions put in place by the destination country – such as border-opening dates and self-isolation requirements – and by your airline.

-It is essential that you plan your travel through EPFL’s travel agency, which will be able to advise you and help you book your itinerary in keeping with EPFL’s requirements.
+Plan your travel through EPFL’s travel agency, which will be able to advise you and help you book your itinerary in keeping with EPFL’s requirements.

 When planning your trip, it is advisable to purchase flexible and/or refundable tickets so that you can postpone your trip in the event the public-health situation changes.

 Unit heads are responsible for determining whether a given trip is absolutely essential for the unit to fulfill its missions, and they must state that in the employee’s travel request.

 If travel is authorized, unit heads must also do whatever they can to ensure that the health and safety guidelines are complied with.

 EPFL will not provide foreign assistance to staff who fail to comply with this Directive.